 Sometimes it's the process of connecting with a person that's toxic, and you can stop doing the thing that leads you to feeling stressed.
-Stop the connect, and see if another route forms itself.
+Stop the connect, and see if another route to that person forms itself.
 If it doesn't, that's okay.
 People change, and people also don't change.
-Due to my own Bread Crust Theory, I can't say it's possible for a new, nontoxic route to form where the stressful one once existed.
+Due to my own Bread Crust Theory, I can't say whether it's possible for a new, nontoxic route to form where the stressful one once existed.

-My observation is that it may be useful to identify How We Came to This, and label each of its separate parts for further consideration.
+My observation is that it may be useful to identify how we came to this and label each separate part for further consideration.
 If a person or situation is truly toxic, cut it off - now, if not yesterday.

 Killing off can become a habit.
 Mitigation is required here - don't let your pain cut you off from the world you've collected.
 Have some faith in yourself.: you made good decisions, too.
 The question remains whether uncomfortable relationships can be pruned and guided.

 I'm closing today with the words of Peter Kidd: poet, horticulturist, mystic, founder of Igneus Press.
 I'm sharing my guru with you while he discusses passing knowledge to his son-in-law.

 I only teach natural pruning, which is labor filled early on, but becomes easier once the architecture of the plant has been shaped gradually...the proper term is really "guide" not "prune."
 I want him to think in terms of nurturing and working with the plants.
 Humans need to consecrate our position in nature.
 When I fertilize a plant I am not feeding that plant, I am fertilizing it, the Sun is feeding it, running its photosynthetic engine.
 Knowing ones place in the scheme of things has a way of amplifying the significance of the act.

 Here you will find carefully-chosen poets spanning the decades of human connection from Kent State to now.
 Sophia Kidd is taking on the next generation, and I am so excited about this.

 Learn to Prune with Confidence